-An eighth-century religious manuscript described as " more important than the Dead Sea Scrolls" has finally been put on display at the National Museum of Ireland.
+An eighth-century Irish religious manuscript considered more important than the Dead Sea Scrolls has been put on display at the National Museum of Ireland.

 The 1,200 year old religious manuscript was found in a bog with the Latin words of Psalm 83 open.
 It had lain undisturbed for 1,200 years.